mjarkk/forum/README.md

   - service worker
   - manifest
   - a wrapper around fetch that re-fetches automaticly when it fails or gets the data from the cache if it's available
   - a good score in lighthouse chrome dev tool -> Audits

-## Maybe?
-- Add docker setup file
+  - save fetches to indexedDB or local storage